|

 in Arendal in the South of Norway.

-I am frequently working and exhibiting in Norway, since I have been
+Actually I am frequently working and exhibiting in Norway, since

-invited in 2006 for the first time as an artist in residence by
+I have been invited in 2006 for the first time as an artist in residence

-the Kulturhuset USF.
-In 2007 I have exhibited in Galleri Voss and
+by the Kulturhuset USF.
+In 2007 I have exhibited in Galleri Voss

-in the Oslo Museum, which also purchased one of my paintings.
-Generally
+and in the Oslo Museum, which also purchased one of my paintings.

-spoken the reception of my work in Norway is quite good.
-The Norwegian
+Generally spoken the reception of my work in Norway is quite good.

-people seem to like the way I transform their natural environment
+The Norwegian people seem to like the way I transform their natural

-into the pictural scenery of my paintings.
-Several papers have paid
+environment into the pictural scenery of my paintings.
+Several papers

 After